ankit5054/DEEP-LEARNING/README.md

 ## Long Short-Term Memory (LSTM)
-This Algorithm is applied on Text Data.
+ThE LSTM is applied on Text Data.

 ### FIRST MODEL